 Here we leverage the power of AnalysisFromFunction to fast construct a class that will iterate through the trajectory and save the analysis results.

 If you want to know more about how AnalysisFromFunction works, you can read it from Writing your own trajectory.

+'''

-[29]: from MDAnalysis.analysis.base import AnalysisFromFunction run_analysis is a simple way to run the analysis and retrieve the results.
+[29]: from MDAnalysis.analysis.base import AnalysisFromFunction

+'''

 '''

 analysis_ensemble = [rog_1, rog_2, rog_3, rog_4]

 '''